Last Updated on November 22, 2020 by Oddmund Groette

 The board owns or controls about 4% of the company, mainly via Egil Christen Dahl, which represents one of the biggest corporate shareholders.

 Bouvet is reasonably decentralized.
 The local branches/offices are responsible for attracting and building long-term relationships and the local branch might approach clients differently than they do in other branches.
 Each branch frequently arranges seminars where both the clients and Bouvet share experiences from cross-sections of their businesses.
 This serves both as a model for creating sticky relationships but also for learning from a diverse range of competence between the client and other employees of Bouvet.
-However, consulting requires a broad range of skills and “help” from other branches are necessary on demand.
-This is why size and scale is crucial.
+However, consulting requires a broad range of skills and “help” from other branches is necessary on demand.
+This is why size and scale are crucial.

 Trends and runway:

 The “megatrend” is toward digitalization, both in public and private businesses.
 Furthermore, there will always be demand for outsourced thinking.
 (This is in stark contrast to for example Warren Buffett, who would never outsource his own thinking.)

 Because of its capital-light business model, it throws off a lot of cash.
 Most of this is handed back to shareholders via dividends (NOK per share):